Paul Kruszewski: Academic life

-Kruszewski completed his bachelor's degree in computer science at the University of Alberta.
-While attending U of A, he was president of the Computer Science Association.
-After graduating, he went on to obtain an MA and PhD in computer science from McGill University.
+Kruszewski obtained an MA and PhD in computer science from McGill University.
 For graduate school, Kruszewski received a Natural Sciences and Engineering Research Council of Canada (NSERC) Science and Engineering scholarship in 1992.
 His PhD thesis on random binary trees suggested a method to produce realistic images of trees digitally.
 His work was inspired by The Algorithmic Beauty of Plants by Przemysław Prusinkiewicz.
 After completing his thesis, Kruszewski developed and commercialized the software, naming it the "Tree Druid."

 Professional life

 Work in industry

 After obtaining his PhD, Kruszewski held various positions across North America, Europe, and Asia.
 During this time he developed the first cloud-based human simulator at My Virtual Model.
 He also developed both the PS2 and Xbox game engines at Behaviour Interactive.

 Entrepreneurial initiatives

 BioGraphic Technologies Inc.

 Kruszewski founded BioGraphic Technologies (BGT) in 2000.
 BGT is best known for developing "AI.implant", a crowd simulation program.
-Working from his previous experience in video game development, Kruszewski focused BGT's vision on the film and gaming industries, collaborating with such companies as Lucas Films, Disney and Sony Computer Entertainment.
+Working from his previous experience in video game development, Kruszewski focused BGT's vision on the film and gaming industries, collaborating with such companies as Lucasfilm, Disney and Sony Computer Entertainment.
 Engenuity Technologies, now Presagis, a modeling and simulation software provider, saw the benefits of simulating large civilian crowds for training purposes, purchasing the company in 2005.
 Kruszewski became the CTO of Engenuity.